-FOS is an independent external dispute resolution body approved by the Australia Securities and Investment Commission.
-FOS resolves disputes at no charge to you and has the authority to deal with certain financial services disputes within its Terms of Reference.
-FOS can be contacted at:
+FOS and AFCA are independent external dispute resolution bodies approved by the Australia Securities and Investment Commission.
+FOS and AFCA resolve disputes at no charge to you and have the authority to deal with certain financial services disputes within its Terms of Reference.

 For further information about how we handle complaints or disputes please contact your broker, our Authorised Representative or visit our website www.ajg.com.au.

 We maintain appropriate professional indemnity insurance (PI Insurance) which meets the requirements of section 912B of the Corporations Act 2001 (Cth).
 Our PI Insurance extends to claims in relation to negligent advice provided by our current and former employees and Authorised Representatives.
 It is important to understand that our PI Insurance is subject to the terms and conditions of the relevant PI Insurance policies.